emignox/NeuralNetworkRegression.tf/README.md

 we sow a lot till now and we will see more soon!

-## this last part is dedicated to the saving our perfect model and load this thig very very simple!
+## this last part is dedicated to the saving our perfect model and load and this is  very very simple!